 Undermount slides are also sold in pairs, but you’ll install them on either side of the bottom of the drawer.
 These are ball bearing slides and can be a great modern aesthetic choice for your kitchen since they’re not visible when the drawer is open.
 This type of slide requires less clearance between the sides of the drawer and the cabinet opening (about 3/16″ to 14″ per side), and has very specific requirements for the top and bottom clearance as well.
 Also note that the space from the underside of the drawer to the bottom of the drawer sides must be 1/2″ (the slides themselves are usually 5/8″ thick or less).

 One thing to keep in mind, however, is that in order to replace side-mount slides with undermount slides, you’d have to rebuild your whole drawer box.
 This may not be the easiest upgrade for you to do yourself.

 Unless you’re just replacing a broken slide, the main reason you’re replacing your slides is probably to upgrade to some of those nice extension or motion features your current slides don’t have.
+Upgrading your kitchen cabinets with extension or motion features makes reaching or finding all your cooking utensils much more convenient.
 Here are some things to consider: